ryanccn/moddermore/legal/privacy.md

 This site and its preview deploys are hosted on [Vercel](https://vercel.com/).
 They have a pre-signed [Data Processing Agreement](https://vercel.com/legal/dpa) you can view on their website.

+We use [Sentry](https://sentry.io/) to track errors and provide timely support.
+They provide a [Data Processing Addendum](https://sentry.io/legal/dpa/).

 ## Anonymized analytics

 We use [Plausible](https://plausible.io/) to anonymously count visits to our website.
 No cookies are used and no personally identifiable data—not even an IP address or browser user agent—is stored.
 For more information, see the [Plausible Data Policy](https://plausible.io/data-policy).